 The criminal defense lawyers at the Tormey Law Firm are prepared to help you beat your aggravated assault or simple assault charges.
 Prior to founding the firm, Travis J. Tormey served with the United States Attorney’s Office in the gang task force, sex crimes unit, and white collar crimes unit.
 Now he fights on behalf of defendants in courts throughout Essex County, NJ, including Orange, Bloomfield, and Montclair.
-Also fighting for you is Alissa D. Hascup, who previous served with the Morris County Prosecutor’s Office and successfully represented the State of New Jersey in criminal trials.
-Ms. Hascup has handled countless aggravated assault cases as both a county prosecutor and as a criminal defense attorney.
-She also regularly speaks at attorney conferences on domestic violence and is a considered an authority in this area.
+We have several other experienced criminal defense attorneys who have literally handled thousands of assault charges and domestic violence cases in New Jersey.

 Call the Tormey Law Firm

 NJ Aggravated Assault Charges: N.J.S.A.
 2C:12-1(b)

 When an argument gets out of hand, aggravated assault charges often follow.
 That’s because the New Jersey Criminal Code defines “aggravated assault” in such a way that it can apply to just about any kind of altercation.
 Anytime a person purposely, knowingly, or recklessly causes serious bodily injury, they can be charged with aggravated assault.
 You can also be charged with aggravated assault for manifesting extreme indifference to human life.